FIX AND FLIP LOANS

 - Retain the property for the shortest possible time

-Good deals on single family homes come up quickly and usually when you least expect it, and investors in the local real estate market are quick to respond.
+Good deals on single-family homes usually come up when you least expect it, and investors in the local real estate market are quick to respond.
 This is where American Heritage Lending comes in.
 When it comes to fixing and flipping, cash and speed are crucial.
 Real estate investors need the resources to execute their plan and make attractive offers that promise quick closes.
 For all but the most cash-rich investors, one of the few means of competing is our fix and flip loan.

 Why choose a fix and flip hard money loan?

-If you’re an investor or flipper interested in buying properties that require all cash or hard money to fix and flip, consider our fix and flip program.
-Fix and flip loans provide up to 90% of the total project cost, which is the purchase price plus the cost of the rehab.
-These loans have no prepay, allowing you to sell the property as quickly as possible.
+If you’re an investor or flipper interested in buying properties that require all-cash or hard money to fix and flip, consider our fix and flip program.
+Fix and flip loans provide up to 90% of the total project cost, which is the purchase price plus the rehab cost.
+These loans have no prepay, allowing you to sell the property quickly.